JuliaClimate/ClimateBase.jl/docs/src/index.md

 At the moment only vertical interpolation is implemented.

 ### Vertical
-We offer 3 fucntions for vertical interpolation.
+We offer 3 functions for vertical interpolation.
 Extrapolation results in missing values by default, but can also be linear (`extrapolation_bc = Line()`).
 Check the Interpolations.jl package for more information: https://juliamath.github.io/Interpolations.jl/latest/ For additional extrapolation boundary conditions: https://juliamath.github.io/Interpolations.jl/latest/extrapolation/

 ```@example main
 D = ClimArray([1.:1.:11.
 2.:1.:12.
 3.:2.:23.], (Hei(0.:2000.:20000.), Ti(1:3)))